Ricky-Wilson/markov-rapgen/README.md

 ## Structure

-`database_initializer.py` is a script that uses markovify to build markov text associates between two source texts. it then writes a pickle data to file.

-`phrase_generator.py`retrieves the pickle data and prints markov sentences from that pickle data

 #### `main.py`
 The main file.
 Run this script in your shell.
 Make sure the following parameters are set to True.